jondashkyle/archive/entries/2019-03-21-simple-ish-sites.md

 When pushing to the content repository, Github sends a web hook to the lamda invalidating the cache stored in memory.
 This leads to super quick responses.

 Ultimately I’m pretty happy with this, and see it lasting for quite a while.
 I like the notion of a knowledge repository.
 A single versioned space containing all of my writing is very future proof.
-If Github goes to hell I can simple clone the repository elsewhere and write another function using whatever tools available to read the directory into `json` using the content state specification.
+If Github goes to hell I can just clone the repository elsewhere and write another function using whatever tools available to read the directory into `json` using the content state specification.

 ---